rajatmodi62/rajatmodi62.github.io/_posts/2024-10-26-hinton_apm copy.md

     <img class="img-fluid" src="{{ site.baseurl }}\assets\img\apm\godzilla.jpg" style="width: 50%; height: auto;">
 </div>
 <div class="caption" style="text-align: center;">
     The little godzilla in my lab.
-He did all the damage. <br>Don't blame me.
-Just a school-kid here.
+Huntron got it for us. <br>Just a school-kid here.
 </div>
 --------
 <!-- Machine-learning midterm tmw.
 Need to do well to come out of <b>`Academic-Probation' </b>.
 Hopefully, this is <b>at least worthy</b> of a masters. <br>